 This map is interactive.
 Hover over an area to learn more about the older adult population in each census tract.

-As the Baby Boomer population continues to age, the older adult population in Central Indiana increased by 28% between 2012 and 2019.
-In contrast, the total population under age 55 increased by 5%.
-As of 2019, older adults composed one quarter (25.3%) of the Central Indiana population, which is slightly lower than for the state as a whole (28%).
-The oldest-old age group, those age 85 and older, consists of 1.6% of the population in Central Indiana.
-The younger-old (ages 55 to 64) and the middle-old (ages 65 to 84) age groups are 12.3% and 11.5% of the total Central Indiana population respectively.
+As the Baby Boomer’s age, the older adult population in Central Indiana increased by 31% between 2012 and 2020.
+In contrast, the population under age 55 increased by 6%.
+Population increases were significant for all age groups.
+This is typical in decennial census year, as results from the census inform estimates in the American Community Survey.
+As of 2020, older adults were one quarter (26%) of the Central Indiana population, which is slightly lower than for the state as a whole (29%).
+The oldest-old age group, those age 85 and older, are 2% of the population in Central Indiana.
+The younger-old (55 to 64 years) and the middle-old (65 to 84 years) age groups each make up 12% of the population.

-While the older adult population in Central Indiana is more diverse than the rest of the state, the majority (83%) of older adults age 55 and older in Central Indiana are White.
+While older adults in Central Indiana are more diverse than the rest of the state, the majority (82%) age 55 and older in Central Indiana are White.
 The older adult population is less diverse than subsequent generations.
 One third of those under age 55 (33%) are people of color.
 The racial makeup of older adults will change as this younger, more diverse cohort grows older.

 Concentration of older adults experiencing poverty